donghou-lab/donghou-lab.github.io/index.md

 📘 I love teaching. <a href="/teaching/index.html">Courses and Outreach</a><br>

 ## <i class="fa fa-layer-group fa-fw"></i>&nbsp;Research Lab
-For <b><em>DHLab</em></b>, the research goal is to understand and control materials properties for electrochemical energy applications, as well as to contribute to the fundamental progress of materials electrochemistry and solid-state physics.
-The research projects cover the design and synthesis, processing, characterization, and applications of energy materials (e.g., batteries, catalysis, ferroelectrics, and capacitors).<br>
+At <b><em>DHLab</em></b>, our research aims to understand and control material properties for electrochemical energy applications, while advancing the fundamental knowledge of materials electrochemistry and solid-state physics.
+Our projects span the design, synthesis, processing, characterization, and application of cutting-edge energy materials, including those used in batteries, catalysis, ferroelectrics, and capacitors.<br>
 &bull;&nbsp;<a href="/group/index.html">Our lab members</a><br>
 &bull;&nbsp;<a href="/research/index.html">Research projects</a><br>
 &bull;&nbsp;<a href="/products/index.html">Publication list</a><br>